-- The app takes a photo of the cheque and 'reads' the details.
+- Our Mobile Banking app takes a photo of the cheque and reads the details.

-To pay in a cheque in the app
+You can still pay in a cheque if:

 It’s a way to pay in cheques using your mobile or tablet device using our Mobile Banking app.
 The app uses your device's camera to take a photo of the cheque.
 Then it ‘reads’ the details to pay the money into your account.

 Lloyds Bank plc.
 Registered office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.
 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.

 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 We are covered by the Financial Ombudsman Service (FOS).